previder/kubernetes-examples/Cilium-LB-IPAM/Cilium-Gateway-API-with-LB-IPAM-and-L2-Announcement.md

 The existing L2 Announcement policy selects LoadBalancer Services using the `advertise=true` label.
 We therefore pass this label to the generated Gateway Service using `spec.infrastructure.labels`.

-Because kube-vip is also running in the cluster, the generated LoadBalancer Service is marked with `kube-vip.io/ignore: "true"` so that kube-vip does not manage the VIP.
+Because kube-vip is also running in the cluster, the generated LoadBalancer Service must be marked with `kube-vip.io/ignore: "true"` so that kube-vip does not manage the VIP.

 Create: